KemalGayatri/KemalGayatri/research/notes.md

 The repository contains code related to Kemal and Gayatri.
 Consider adding a README file to explain the purpose of the repository, how to use the code, and any dependencies.

+Consider adding a README.md file with a clear project description, setup instructions, and contribution guidelines.
+Explore unit testing for key functions to ensure code robustness and maintainability.